 Optic nerve photographs document the severity of damage to the nerve and are used to monitor changes over time.

 Because corneal thickness can influence your eye pressure reading, this test measures the thickness of your cornea.

 This exam looks at the drainage angle in your eye.

 Certain prescription eye drops decrease intraocular pressure by reducing the amount of fluid your eye produces.
-Several different classes of glaucoma medications are available to provide pressure reduction including beta-blockers, prostaglandin analogues, alpha-adrenergic agonists, miotics, epinephrine compounds, and oral and topical carbonic anhydrase inhibitors.
+Several different classes of glaucoma medications are available to provide pressure reduction including beta-blockers, prostaglandin analogues, alpha-adrenergic agonists, miotics, Rho kinase inhibitors, and oral and topical carbonic anhydrase inhibitors.
 These medications work by either reducing the rate at which fluid in the eye is produced or by increasing the outflow of fluid from the eye.

 Like eye drops, oral prescription medications help reduce pressure inside your eye.

 Using a laser beam, your ophthalmologist opens clogged channels inside the eye, releasing fluid build-up.
 Laser therapy is an outpatient procedure.

 Filtering surgery to create a new passage for fluid drainage.
 Surgery is usually reserved for cases that cannot be controlled by medication and after appropriate laser treatment.